dev-essentials/lr/README.md

 # rl
 > Extract line ranges from piped input.

+**INFO**: rt is still in early development.
+Syntax and features may be subject to change.

 ## Why
 I frequently find myself googling 'linux get specific line from file'.